Symmetry restoration in the vicinity of neutron stars with a nonminimal coupling: Introduction

-In this paper, we propose a new mechanism for NS scalarizations realized by the presence of a self-interacting potential of the form $V(\phi)=m^2 f_B^2 [1+\cos(\phi/f_B)]$ besides the nonminimal coupling ${\rm e}^{-\beta \phi^2/(2\Mpl^2)}R$, where $m$ and $f_B$ are constants with mass dimension.
+In this paper, we propose a new mechanism for NS scalarizations realized by the presence of a self-interacting potential of the form $V(\phi)=m^2 f_B^2 [1+\cos(\phi/f_B)]$ besides the nonminimal coupling ${\rm e}^{-\beta \phi^2/(2\Mpl^2)}R$, where $m$ and $f_B$ are constants with mass dimension\footnote{ In fact, our model does not correspond to ``spontaneous scalarization'' in the strict sense.
+The term ``spontaneous scalarization'' is typically used for phenomena where an excitation of the scalar field is realized as a continuous phase transition from a GR solution to the other nontrivial branch.
+This means that there should be both the GR and non-GR solutions with a nontrivial scalar field profile in a given theory.
+In our model, the solution approaching $\phi=\phi_v\,(=\pi f_B)$ at asymptotic infinity is not connected to a GR solution with a continuous phase transition (see Fig.~\ref{fig5}).
+Nevertheless, in the whole manuscript, we call our solution ``the scalarized solution'' in the sense that it could overcome the difficulty of embedding the Damour--Esposito-Farese model into the realistic cosmic expansion history. }.
 In this setup, the field $\phi$ is in a ground state at the vacuum expectation value (VEV) $\phi_v=\pi f_B$ in the asymptotic region far away from a NS.
 At $\phi=0$ the bare potential $V(\phi)$ has a negative mass squared $-m^2$, but the positive nonminimal coupling constant ($\beta>0$) gives rise to a positive contribution $\beta R_0/2$ to the effective mass squared as $m_{\rm eff}^2(0)=-m^2+\beta R_0/2$.
 In the high-curvature region with $m_{\rm eff}^2(0)>0$, the field $\phi$ can stay in the vicinity of $\phi=0$.
 The transition to the region close to $\phi=0$ should occur inside the NS for the coupling $\beta>{\cal O}(0.1)$ with $m={\cal O}(10^{-11}\,{\rm eV})$, where the Compton radius $m^{-1}={\cal O} (10\,{\rm km})$ corresponds to the typical size of NSs.
 We will show the existence of field profiles connecting the internal solution ($\phi \simeq 0$) to the external solution far outside the star ($\phi \simeq \phi_v$).
-Note that the conceptually similar model was proposed in Ref.~\cite{Babichev:2022djd}, where scalarized BHs were induced by the scalar Gauss-Bonnet coupling with a symmetry-breaking potential.
+A conceptually similar model was proposed in Ref.~\cite{Babichev:2022djd}, where scalarized BHs were induced by the scalar Gauss-Bonnet coupling with a symmetry-breaking potential.